 Recipe and Ingredient Tips and Tricks

-- When using ingredients like peanut butter for dogs, take care when shopping to avoid artificial sweeteners, especially xylitol, which is extremely dangerous for dogs.
+- Check labels when choosing ingredients like peanut butter for dogs.
+Take care to avoid artificial sweeteners, especially xylitol, which is extremely dangerous for dogs.
 Xylitol may also be labelled as sweetener code 967.
-I typically use a no added salt/sugar smooth peanut butter.
+I use a no added salt/sugar smooth peanut butter.

 - Peanut butter can be tricky to measure perfectly.
-You can lightly flour or spritz your measuring cup or spoon with cooking spray to help measure with less mess.
+You can spritz your measuring cup or spoon with cooking spray to help measure and release with less mess.
+Wetting the cup or spoon with water first works surprisingly well, too.
 Or simply don’t stress about it.
 Close enough is good enough.
 There can be big differences in consistency of different peanut butters as well.
 Variations in measurements, individual ingredient types, options and substitutions, temperatures, etc. are all part of why we work incrementally when mixing.